oguzutku1745/SnarkCollective/README.md

 2. Add the wallet's icon to the `assets` directory
 3. Update the `ConnectWallet.tsx` component to include the new wallet option
 4. Implement transaction handling for the new wallet in the `createTransaction` method

+## 🧪 Optimizations

+The codebase includes several optimizations to improve maintainability and performance:

+1. **Consolidated Adapter Patterns**: Common patterns for wallet adapters are extracted to reduce code duplication
+2. **Centralized Error Handling**: Standardized error handling functions reduce duplication and ensure consistent behavior
+3. **Theme-Aware Components**: SVGs and images adapt to the current theme for better visibility

 ## 📚 Documentation